Our world is changing. Are you ready to adapt your salon business model to this new world?

 2. The Salon Subscription Model

 This is when you charge a pre-determined fee for a contracted period rather than per transaction.
-This is a model that is used by newspapers and for cellular service.
+This model is used by newspapers and cellular services.
 But it can also be done for salons.

-Take the Rouge Make Up Salon for example.
-They offer their client’s a $250/month subscription service which entitles their clients to drop in at any time for a makeup or waxing service.
+Take the Rouge Makeup Salon, for example.
+They offer a $250/month subscription service, which entitles clients to drop in at any time for makeup or waxing services.

-Models that provide recurring income like this are good as they ensure you have a stable income even in periods that are typically slower in the traditional, transaction-based, salon.
+Models that provide recurring income like this are good as they ensure a stable income even in periods that are typically slower in the traditional, transaction-based salon.

 Mangomint can help salons make more money by selling memberships through its intelligently designed membership feature.